The Human Resources Administration (HRA) is trying to eliminate, whenever possible, the need for clients to come in person to HRA offices.

 Supplement for SNAP Households

-Starting with the April 2021 SNAP benefit, all households with an active or closed SNAP case that received SNAP benefits for April 2021, even those receiving the maximum SNAP allotment, will receive a supplement.
-This new policy only affects SNAP benefits for April 2021 and any future months for which EA SNAP benefits are to be issued.
+In April 2021, the US Department of Agriculture changed its policy on the supplemental benefit.
+All households with an active or closed SNAP case that receive SNAP benefits in a month when the supplemental benefit is authorized, even those receiving the maximum SNAP allotment, will receive a supplemental benefit of at least $95.
+This policy only affects SNAP benefits for April 2021 and any future months the supplemental benefit is issued.
 It is not retroactive and does not affect any months prior to April 2021.

-Households that previously would have received a supplement of less than $95, including those who would have received no supplement, will now receive a supplement of $95.
-For households receiving supplements greater than $95, the supplement will continue to be the difference between the amount the household was issued and the maximum benefit amount for the household size.
+Households that previously received a supplement of less than $95, or no supplement, will receive a supplement of $95.
+For households receiving supplements of more than $95, the supplement will continue to be the difference between the amount of SNAP benefits the household was issued and the maximum benefit amount allowed for the household size.

 Get answers to frequently asked questions about the supplement benefit.